LucvandenBrand/lucvandenbrand.github.io/_drafts/Meta-TTT-Part-1.markdown

 the end-game state that will occur as a result of that choice.
 If this end-game state does not appeal to you, you imagine another sequence of events that will most likely make you win.
 Don't believe me?
-Try to beat the algorithm yourselves:
+Try to beat the algorithm yourselves, the AI already played the center piece, as its visualized search path make the initial search a bit slow ;).

 <style>
 #game {
-    padding: 1em;
+    position: relative;
     background-color: #AAA;
     border: 1px dashed black;
 }